StarManTheGamer/poly-newdocs/docs/objects/scripting/BaseScript.md

 {{ abstract() }}

-BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
-They can be parented to any instance.pr
+:polytoria-BaseScript: BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
+They can be parented to any instance.

 {{ inherits("Instance") }}